Friday, May 25, 2018

 All will then see him when he comes down to Earth (Rev 1:7).

-However, as we approach the rapture, we can express the signs of the time when Jesus comes (Mat 24:32–33, Mark 13:28–29, Luk 21:29–31).
-For Christian believers, that day need not come unexpectedly (1 Thess 5:4).
-But to the wicked it does
+However, as we approach The Rapture, we can express the signs of the time when Jesus comes (Mat 24:32–33, Mark 13:28–29, Luk 21:29–31).
+See also Sardis in

 Before this happen, the gospel will be proclaimed among all nations (Mat 24:14,